-Indeed, education overall is better in “right to work” states.
-As RedState puts it, “it appears that those who receive their educations in forced union states get smart, pack up and leave, leaving the not so smart union extremists to invent myths about their own superiority while they pay their forced union dues.”
+The conservative blog RedState argues that “those who receive their educations in forced union states get smart, pack up and leave, leaving the not-so-smart union extremists to invent myths about their own superiority while they pay their forced union dues.”